 The non-surgical treatment of reflux consists of general adaptations to lifestyle and medication.

 Surgery is performed when antacids and lifestyle adjustments have insufficient effect on the reflux symptoms.
-Surgery may also be considered if patients do not wish to take an antacid medication for life, do not tolerate the medication properly or do not take it faithfully.
+Surgery may also be considered if patients do not want to take antacids for the rest of their lives, if medication is not well tolerated or if medication is not taken reliably.

 A surgical treatment is applied when complications of reflux occur such as:

 - Oesophageal inflammation (oesophagitis) that is not easily cured or is recurrent

 - Benign narrowing of the oesophagus (benign stricture)